cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 event directly or use the shortcuts provided by :class:`~simpy.core.Environment`.

-Generally, whenever a process yields an event, this process is going to wait for that event.
+Generally, whenever a process yields an event, this process is suspended and resumed once the event has been triggered.
 To motivate this understanding, some of the events were renamed.
 For example, the ``hold`` keyword meant to wait until some time has passed.
 In terms of events this means that a timeout has happened.
 Therefore ``hold`` has been replaced by a :class:`~simpy.events.Timeout` event.

 .. note::